 Mean while, scan the internet and see this technology in action, you can see for yourself, its everywhere, think outside the box.
 Maybe you might be the one with the great idea on how to use these machines for the greater good of all.

-It is not my intention to persuade you one way or the other, but I truly believe we need to lessen Government control of this technology and let entrepreneurs, the real driving force of innovative ideas, figure out the public potential for the civilian drone market.
+It is not my intention to persuade you one way or the other, but I truly believe we need to lessen Government control of this technology and let entrepreneurs, the real driving force of innovative ideas, figure out the public potential for the developing drone market.